| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 organizations are taking on animal agriculture.
 Johnson-Smith also gives

+us ideas on how to push back and take a stand against these campaigns.
 Johnson-Smith says one way for farmers and ranchers to take a stand is to tell their own agriculture story through the use of pictures and video.
 However, besides pictures and video, farmers and ranchers need to be involved in the legislative process.
 It is important to discuss bills that can have a negative effect on agriculture with legislators.
 You can hear this segment of our conversation with Kay by clicking on the LINK below which jumps you to our Wednesday Beef Buzz report- as heard on great radio stations across the state on the Radio Oklahoma Network. | |

-NFU President Roger Johnson Sees Nothing Really Wrong with GIPSA Rule on the Marketing of Livestock- Tells USDA's Vilsack to Finalize It. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ National
+| NFU President Roger Johnson Sees Nothing Really Wrong with GIPSA Rule on the Marketing of Livestock- Tells USDA's Vilsack to Finalize It. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~National

 Farmers Union (NFU) President Roger Johnson sent a letter to all 435